kubernetes-sigs/cluster-api/docs/proposals/20250513-chained-and-efficient-upgrades-for-clusters-with-managed-topologies.md

 When using clusters with managed topologies:
 - Allow Cluster API users to perform chained upgrades.
 - Automatically perform chained upgrades in an efficient way by skipping workers upgrades whenever possible.
-- Allow Cluster API users to influence the upgrade plan e.g. availability of machines images for the intermediate versions.
+- Allow Cluster API users to influence the upgrade plan e.g. based on availability of machines images for the intermediate versions.

 ### Future Work